Yellow Sun (nuclear weapon): Green Bamboo

 Yellow Sun Stage 1 and Stage 2 were the original designations.
-Stage 1 was intended as an interim design to carry a one megaton Green Bamboo warhead of the "layer-cake" type thought similar to the Soviet JOE.4 and the US "Alarm Clock" concepts.
+Stage 1 was intended as an interim design to carry a one megaton Green Bamboo warhead of the "layer-cake" type thought similar to the Soviet Sloika and the US Alarm Clock concepts.
 These hybrid designs are not now regarded as truly thermonuclear, but were then thought to be a stepping-stone on the route to a fusion bomb.
 Stage 2 was to follow when a true thermonuclear warhead based on the Green Granite design became available.

 To produce the required yield, the implosion of the fissile core had to be extremely uniform.
 This required a complex 72-point explosive system, and led to a very large weapon overall.
 The resulting 45 in diameter of Green Bamboo determined the 48 in diameter of both Yellow Sun and the Blue Steel missile.

 The launch of Sputnik 1 coincided with ongoing negotiations between the US and UK about nuclear technology, and the sudden shock of an apparent Soviet superiority swept aside lingering US concerns about the UK after the Suez Crisis.
 These negotiations would lead to the US–UK Mutual Defence Agreement in 1958.
 With access to US designs, the original plan to use Green Granite for Stage 2 was abandoned as a new thermonuclear warhead would be available before Granite would be.
 This meant the need for a powerful interim design to fill this time period was also considerably less important.
 The decision was made to cancel Green Bamboo and replace it with a simpler concept.